zAlweNy26/Themetron/README.md

 Since the automatic detection is not perfect, it could happen that some values of the app are wrong.
 For such situation, you have the option to manually change the values in Themetron's config.json.
 ## To-do list
 - Add electron-updater functionality
-- Add custom RPC for Discord
+- Add possibility to inject custom Discord RPC into any electron-based app
-- Remove icon attribute from detected apps
 ## Things you can do
 - Automatically detect electron-based apps
 - Manually pick an eventually not detected electron-based app